BillJr99/Ursinus-CS173/_pages/Labs/Iteration/lab-montecarlopi.md

     // TODO: your estimate of pi is equal to four times the counter divided by iterations
     // ... but watch out for integer division!
 Consider multiplying one of the integers by 1.0
     // ... during the division to ensure that you use floating point values that do not round!
+    // ... if you get 3.0 as your estimate of pi, you might be integer dividing here by mistake.

     // TODO: Return the estimate of pi
 }